Atulyaverma70/Machine-Learning-Deep-Learning/MLmodels.md

 * It is use to detect the outlier or anomalies.
 * if Z-score is greater then +3 and less the -3 then it is outliear

+* why we use mean and median in that?
+    * it tells the central tendency of data

+# feature extraction technique
+## PCA (principal component analysis)->unsupervised machine learning technique
+* Principal Component Analysis (PCA) is a dimensionality reduction technique used in machine learning and statistics to simplify large datasets while preserving essential patterns and structures.
+It is widely used for feature extraction, noise reduction, and visualization of high-dimensional data.
+* Benifits
+    * faster execution of algo
+    * visualization
+* Applications
+    * image compression
+    * Noise reduction
+    * feature extraction
+    * Data visualization
+* steps to perform that
+    1. standardize the data
+    2. finds the covarience matrix
+    3. finds eigen value and eigen vector
+    4. sort eigen value in descending order and choose top k eigen vectors

+# feature selection
+Extracts the some important feture from feture.
+* why we need this
+    * curse of dimensionality
+    * computational complexity
+    * iterpretability
+* they are different types:
+    * filter based technique
+        1. dupliate fetures(drop the duplicate features)
+        2. varience threshold(worked on two features constant and quasi constant)
+        3. correlation technique(pearsen correlation cofficient technique)
+            * its range between -1(string inverse linear relation ship) to 1(strong positive relationship)
+        4. ANOVA(used when input is numerical column and output is categroical)
+        5. ch-square(used when both data categorical input and output)